diwakarss/reservationsim/README.md

 - The **Reservation Simulator** draws inspiration from various real-world datasets and sociological studies.
 - Special thanks to the contributors and the open-source community for their valuable input.
+- This project utilizes the [OpenAI API](https://openai.com/api/) for generating dynamic content.

 ---